 - Lola T460 [HU8] (Grant Swartz): New to American Grant Swartz for racing in Southeast Asia.
 Retained for 1977.
 Unknown after the 1977 Macau GP.

-- Chevron B35 [35-76-06] (Rupert Keegan): New to Fred Opert Racing for Formula 2 in 1976, and used by José Dolhem for the opening seven races of season.
+- Chevron B35 [35-76-06] (Rupert Keegan): New to Fred Opert Racing for Formula 2 in 1976, and used by José Dolhem for the opening seven races of the season.
 Then raced by Riccardo Patrese, Howdy Holmes, Keke Rosberg and Rupert Keegan later in the season.
-Taken to Macau for Keegan to race in the Grand Prix in October, then sold to Steve Millen who raced it in the New Zealand Formula Pacific series, and then in Southeast Asian races later in 1977.
+Taken to Macau for Keegan to race in the Grand Prix on 14 November, then sold to Steve Millen who raced it in the New Zealand Formula Pacific series in January 1977, and then in Southeast Asian races later that year.
 Subsequent history unknown but some reports say that it was badly damaged in a testing accident by its next owner and remains in Southeast Asia.